 High Sodium Snacks for POTS

-If you’re someone who suffers from POTS Syndrome, an autoimmune disorder, then you know all about salt life.
+If you’re someone who suffers from POTS Syndrome then you know all about salt life.
 No, we are not talking about the beach apparel company you see advertised on the bumpers of vacationers.
 We mean actual salt and sodium.

 POTS stands for Postural Orthostatic Tachycardia Syndrome.
 It is an autoimmune disease characterized by a group of symptoms including fatigue, fainting, high heart rates, temperature regulation issues, and more.
 Most commonly affecting women, it is managed by increasing salt intake.
 The Cleveland Clinic recommends that patients with POTS have a salt intake of 3,000mg-10,00mg of sodium daily!